anquanscan/sec-tools/README.md

 [Terminhack](https://github.com/sandoche/Terminhack): 👨‍💻 Impress your friends by pretending to be a real hacker
 [BLUESPAWN](https://github.com/ION28/BLUESPAWN): An Active Defense and EDR software to empower Blue Teams
 [todomvc-playground-project](https://github.com/alexmonteirocastro/todomvc-playground-project): A playground for enhancing todo-MVC app
 [MemJect](https://github.com/danielkrupinski/MemJect): Simple Dll injector loading from memory.
 Supports PE header and entry point erasure.
 Written in C99.
+[hacking-effects](https://github.com/atiksoftware/hacking-effects): Hi there.
+You know hacking effects from hollywood movies.
+I have moke some effects by javascript, html and css.